-Chances are, you’ve heard of PCOS (polycystic ovarian syndrome).
+Chances are, you’ve heard of PCOS (polycystic ovarian syndrome) and how a PCOS affects pregnancy.
 After all, it affects between 1 and 10 women and 1 in 20 in women of childbearing age.
 But even though it’s the most common hormone disorder among women, not all that much is known about what causes PCOS.
 Because of this, the most conventional way to treat the condition is prescribing birth control, which I’ve found in practice that this does not fully address the underlying issues.

 Many women come to see me because they’re struggling with infertility and can’t figure out why—oftentimes it’s the result of undiagnosed PCOS.
 And, when 1 in 8 couples today are struggling to build a family, along with a 65 percent increase in IVF since the year 2003, it’s clear that much attention needs to be directed at the root of the fertility problem in our country.

 Here’s a complete guide help you understand a bit more about PCOS and how it can impact pregnancy.